 Send “Do Not Track” Signals: Some browsers have incorporated “Do Not Track” (DNT) features that can send a signal to the websites you visit indicating you do not wish to be tracked.
 Because there is not yet a common understanding of how to interpret the DNT signal, our Services do not currently respond to browser DNT signals.
 You can use the range of other tools we provide to control data collection and use, including the ability to opt out of receiving marketing from us as described above.

 Data portability: Data portability is the ability to obtain some of your personal information in a format you can move from one service provider to another (for instance, when you transfer your mobile phone number to another carrier).
 Depending on the context, this applies to some of your personal information, but not to all of your personal information.
-Should you request it, we will provide you with an electronic file of your basic account information and the information you create on the spaces you under your sole control, like your list of favorites.
+Should you request it, we will provide you with an electronic file of your basic account information and the information you create such as your list of favourites.

 International transfers within the Xrosswork Companies: To facilitate our global operations, we transfer personal information to Australia and allow access to that personal information from countries in which the Xrosswork owned or operated companies have operations for the purposes described in this policy.
 These countries may not have equivalent privacy and data protection laws to the laws of many of the countries where our customers and users are based.

-Many of our products are intended for use by organizations.
-Where the Services are made available to you through an organization (e.g. your employer), that organization is the administrator of the Services and is responsible for the accounts and/or Service sites over which it has control.
-If this is the case, please direct your data privacy questions to your administrator, as your use of the Services is subject to that organization’s policies.
-We are not responsible for the privacy or security practices of an administrator’s organization, which may be different than this policy.
+Notice to End Users: Many of our products are intended for use by organisations.
+Where the Services are made available to you through an organisation (e.g. your employer), that organisation is the administrator of the Services and is responsible for the accounts and/or Service sites over which it has control.
+If this is the case, please direct your data privacy questions to your administrator, as your use of the Services is subject to that organisation’s policies.
+We are not responsible for the privacy or security practices of an administrator’s organisation, which may be different than this policy.

 Administrators are able to:

 - require you to reset your account password;